 Istrian Archaeological Itinerary

+Get in touch with your inner Indiana Jones and explore Istria's ancient heritage.
 This is an excellent one-week cultural itinerary that takes you to the fascinating archaeological sites of Istria from Roman ruins to prehistoric fortresses.
 Along the way, you'll delight in Istria's most stunning scenery.
 The itinerary begins in Pula and ends in Porec.
 A car is necessary.
+More.

 National Parks & World Heritage Sites

-Beginning in Zagreb and ending in Dubrovnik 10 days later, this itinerary includes the glorious national parks of Plitvice Lakes and Mljet Island plus the World Heritage Sites of Split, Trogir and Dubrovnik.
+Beginning in Zagreb and ending in Dubrovnik 10 days later, this itinerary includes the glorious waterfalls of Plitvice Lakes National Park, remarkable Mljet Island plus the World Heritage Sites of Split, Trogir and Dubrovnik.
 This itinerary works equally well with a car or public transport.
+More.